Clean Water and Air

 Chesterfield County is extremely proud of the quality water we provide and we are one of only a handful of utilities across the nation that has never exceeded a Safe Drinking Water Act primary maximum containment level (MCL).
 We are also in full compliance with all state and federal drinking water standards.
 Every year, our Utilities Department prepares a Water Quality Report summarizing a year’s worth of testing that is done to ensure your drinking water meets those standards.
 For a fact sheet on the county’s water and wastewater efforts, visit the Water and Wastewater Systems page.

 The department was one of 18 utilities in the country, and the first in Virginia, to meet the standards of the Partnership for Safe Drinking Water Program.
 This voluntary program, established by the Environmental Protection Agency, the American Water Works Association and others, demands extremely stringent performance and plant operations to assure drinking water quality of the highest standard.
 Likewise, the department was the first in Virginia to receive the EPA’s 10-Year Director’s Award for maintaining these high-performance levels for 10 years in 2008.
-The department was recognized again in 2013 for the 15-Year Director's Award.
+The department was recognized again in 2013 for the 15-Year Director's Award and most recently in 2018 for the 20-Year Director's Award.

 Have you been approached at your home by someone selling a water filtration system?
 Chesterfield County Utilities is not affiliated with these companies in any way and does not sell water filters.
 However, our staff may approach customers to collect samples occasionally.
 Learn more about these visits with this Drinking Water Sample Visits guide.